Beginning Amateur Radio

 People use amateur radio for various purposes, including social interaction, a way to learn about radio technology, and sometimes for emergency communication.

-So you’re wondering how to begin in amateur radio, and we can help with that.
+So you’re wondering how to begin in amateur radio, and our club can help you.

 Unlike the internet or mobile phones, amateur radio does not need a large infrastructure behind it to make it work.
 This means you can use this as a reliable tool for communication at home, in the countryside, and in remote areas.